 Independent study under faculty supervision of a problem in an area of Health Science.
 Initiative and self-direction required.
 May be repeated for a total of 8 credits.
 Prerequisite: Permission of instructor.
 Fall, Spring.

 This course examines emerging food systems trends and issues, considers sustainable food system attributes and explores how food production, principles and practices impact the environment, nutritional status, health and the human condition at the local, state and global levels.
 Students must be enrolled in the Master of Science in Public Health Nutrition Program.
-Summer.
+Summer, odd years.
+Online.

 This course provides an in-depth review of the public policy process and the development of health policy in the United States.
 Students will develop professional skills in management of nutrition programs including legislative advocacy and analysis of current nutrition programs at local, state and federal levels.
 Students must be enrolled in the Master of Science in Public Health Nutrition Program.
-Summer.
+Summer, odd years.
+Online.

 This course will examine effective counseling strategies and techniques.
 Students will acquire skills to motivate patients towards healthy lifestyles through the application of nutrition knowledge and behavior change theories.
 Students must be enrolled in the Master of Science in Public Health Nutrition Program.
-Spring.
+Fall, odd years.
+Online.

 An exploration of the biological, psychological and sociological theories and issues related to an individual’s ability to learn.
 Students will use learning and behavior change theory and community needs assessments to identify problems, develop program objectives and intervention strategies appropriate for a target audience.
 Students must be enrolled in the Master of Science in Public Health Nutrition Program to register for this course.
 Online.
-Fall.
+Fall, odd years.

 This course will examine principles and methods of epidemiology and their application in public health with an emphasis on nutrition.
 Students will critically evaluate epidemiological literature relevant to public health.
 Students must be enrolled in the Master of Science in Public Health Nutrition Program.
-Spring.
+Spring, even years.
+Online.